VCU-CS-Capstone/CS-25-332-Ai-Personalized-Science/Status Reports/Status Report Fall Week 2.md

 **Faculty Advisor: Tom Arodz**

 ## 1) Accomplishments this week
-   - Started on the beginning sections of the Project Proposal
+   - Started on the beginning sections A and B of the Project Proposal
    - Met with our advisor and learned what resources to utilize
    - Discussed plans on how to approach the project